Best Headset for Fortnite - The Ultimate Guide

-In any case, it’s clear to see that the majority of Fortnite pros prefer a headset over the combo solution, but it is interesting to see that a regular pair of studio headphones gets the nod for fifth place.
+In any case, it's clear to see that the majority of Fortnite pros prefer a headset over the combo solution, but it is definitely interesting to see that a regular pair of studio headphones is ranked so high too.

 The sky's the limit for HyperX

 HyperX have long been known for producing great headsets that don’t break the bank.
 Their Cloud lineup is featured heavily in every pro list that we’ve got, and the seemingly omnipresent Cloud II takes the top spot in this list, with the Cloud Alpha taking second place.
 Both feature a sturdy design and a no-nonsense approach to a gaming headset, complete with great audio and a more than decent mic, so it’s not really a surprise that these models are seen so often across a variety of games and genres.